 Certain personality traits: People with perfectionist tendencies, high achievers, or those with rigid thinking are at higher risk of developing body insecurity.

-Family history: Individuals growing up in an environment where family members regularly diet to lose weight or talk badly about their bodies are more likely to also be insecure about their body.
+Family history: Individuals who grow up in an environment where family members regularly diet to lose weight or criticize their bodies are more likely to be insecure about their bodies.

 If you’re wondering if you’re suffering from body insecurity, consider the following questions: